Brown leads Pennsylvania against Brown

 Philadelphia; Friday, 7 p.m.
 EST

-BOTTOM LINE: Pennsylvania plays Brown after Sam Brown scored 30 points in Pennsylvania’s 93-78 win over the Columbia Lions.
+BOTTOM LINE: Pennsylvania hosts Brown after Sam Brown scored 30 points in Pennsylvania’s 93-78 win against the Columbia Lions.

-The Quakers are 4-4 in home games.
-Pennsylvania ranks seventh in the Ivy League with 28.1 points per game in the paint led by Nick Spinoso averaging 8.9.
+The Quakers have gone 4-4 in home games.
+Pennsylvania is seventh in the Ivy League with 28.1 points per game in the paint led by Nick Spinoso averaging 8.9.

-The Bears are 1-3 against Ivy League opponents.
-Brown has a 4-4 record in games decided by at least 10 points.
+The Bears are 1-3 in conference matchups.
+Brown ranks third in the Ivy League with 32.4 rebounds per game led by Landon Lewis averaging 6.9.

-Pennsylvania is shooting 41.3% from the field this season, 3.0 percentage points lower than the 44.3% Brown allows to opponents.
-Brown averages 73.2 points per game, 1.5 fewer than the 74.7 Pennsylvania gives up to opponents.
+Pennsylvania averages 67.5 points per game, 5.3 fewer points than the 72.8 Brown allows.
+Brown averages 9.1 made 3-pointers per game this season, 0.8 more makes per game than Pennsylvania allows.

-The matchup Friday is the first meeting this season for the two teams in conference play.
+The Quakers and Bears match up Friday for the first time in Ivy League play this season.

-TOP PERFORMERS: Ethan Roberts is shooting 44.1% and averaging 17.2 points for the Quakers.
-Brown is averaging 1.7 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Spinoso is averaging 12.9 points, 6.6 rebounds and 3.4 assists for the Quakers.
+Ethan Roberts is averaging 2.2 made 3-pointers over the last 10 games.

-Kino Lilly Jr. is averaging 18.2 points and 4.4 assists for the Bears.
-Aaron Cooley is averaging 11.9 points over the last 10 games.
+Kino Lilly Jr. is scoring 18.2 points per game and averaging 2.0 rebounds for the Bears.
+AJ Lesburt Jr. is averaging 1.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Quakers: 3-7, averaging 66.6 points, 28.8 rebounds, 14.3 assists, 4.9 steals and 1.9 blocks per game while shooting 41.9% from the field.
 Their opponents have averaged 73.5 points per game.